h2oai/tutorials/Driverless AI/getting-started-with-driverless-ai-test-drive/test-drive.md

 ## How to Start and End the Test Drive Lab Session

-After a successful login, select "Browse Labs" located on the top-left corner of the page, then select Lab 1- Driverless AI Test Drive (x.x.x.x LTS) (1GPU).
+After a successful login, select "Browse Labs" located on the top-left corner of the page, then select Lab 1- Driverless AI Test Drive (x.x.x.x)(1GPU).

 Click on the "View Details" button on lab one, as shown in the image below.